oguz-work/QRadar_Log_Forwading/docs/MANUAL_SETUP.md

 # Manual QRadar Log Forwarding Setup

 This document provides instructions for manually configuring Linux systems to forward audit logs to IBM QRadar SIEM.
-These instructions are an alternative to using the provided installer scripts.
+These instructions are an alternative to using the provided installer scripts and have been verified against official documentation for rsyslog, auditd, and SELinux.

+## Important Version Notes

+- **Rsyslog Version**: Some parameters like `forceSingleInstance` require rsyslog v8.38.0 or later
+- **RHEL 8+ Changes**: audispd functionality is integrated into auditd with path changes
+- **Rocky Linux**: Minimal installations do NOT include rsyslog by default - manual installation required

 ## Introduction

-The goal of this setup is to configure `auditd` to collect system audit events, `rsyslog` to forward these events to QRadar, and a Python script to parse and format the logs for better readability and analysis in QRadar.
+The goal of this setup is to configure `auditd` to collect system audit events, `rsyslog` to forward these events to QRadar using **TCP (recommended over UDP)**, and a Python script to parse and format the logs for better readability and analysis in QRadar.

 This guide is divided into two main sections:
 *   **Debian/Ubuntu Setup**